alokhom/cassandra-statefulset-to-k8ssandra-migration/migration/ReadME.md

 cqlsh> ALTER KEYSPACE <keyspace_name> WITH replication = {'class': 'NetworkTopologyStrategy', 'datacenter1': 3};
 ```
 - We need to make a new k8ssandra cluster for the cass-operator with the below manifest.
-- It is optional to keep the same cassandra cluster name as source cluster as the cassandra clients using the new cluster will check for some cluster variables. ( please double check).
-We have used the same cluster name as source here.
+- It is optional to keep the same cassandra cluster name as source cluster as the cassandra clients using the new cluster will check for some cluster variables used on the cassandra client-end for eg. CASSANDRA_CLUSTER_NAME or similar. ( please check client app variables that connect cassandra cluster).
+We have used the same cluster name as source cluster here so that our cassandra client apps donot complain.
+We have used a different DC name k8s-1 to identify the k8ssandra DC.
 ```
 # values.yaml
 cassandra: